reldrid3/School_District_Analysis/README.md

 ## Thomas High School 9th Grade
 ### Characteristics
 Here are some characteristics of Thomas High School and the 9th grade that will be the main sections changing as we go through the grade adjustment:
-- Thomas High School has 1635 students, of which 461 are in the 9th grade.
+- Thomas High School has 1635 students, of which 461 are in the 9th grade and 1174 are in grades 10-12.
 - Thomas High School is a Charter school.
 - Thomas High School has a budget of $638.00 per student.
 We can therefore expect those categories to be changed, while other categories remain mostly the same.